Genivia/ugrep/README.md

 ### Including or excluding mounted file systems from searches

     --exclude-fs=MOUNTS
-            Exclude file systems with mounting points MOUNTS from recursive searches,  MOUNTS is a comma-separated list of pathnames.
+            Exclude file systems specified by MOUNTS from recursive searches, MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.
 Note that --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.
     --include-fs=MOUNTS
-            Only file systems with mounting points MOUNTS are included in recursive searches.
-MOUNTS is a comma-separated list of pathnames.
-            --include-fs=. restricts recursive searches to the file system of the working directory only.
+            Only file systems specified by MOUNTS are included in recursive searches.
+MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.  --include-fs=. restricts recursive searches to the file system of the working directory only.
 Note that --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

 These options control recursive searches across file systems.
-Mounted devices and symbolic links to files and directories located on mounted devices may be included or excluded from recursive searches by specifying a mount point or a directory pathname located in the file system to identify the file system.
+Mounted devices and symbolic links to files and directories located on mounted file systems may be included or excluded from recursive searches by specifying a mount point or a pathname of any directory on the file system to specify the file system.

 A list of mounted file systems is typically stored in `/etc/mtab`.